Copy and paste the below script into your own website or blog to embed this book.

 Trooper Black reaches into the Camaro and takes the gun.

-Ellen McGarrahan worked for a decade as an investigative reporter at newspapers in New York City, Miami, and San Francisco before accidentally finding her calling as a private detective.
+Ellen McGarrahan earned a degree in history from Yale and worked as an investigative reporter at newspapers in New York City, Boston, Miami and San Francisco before accidentally finding her calling as a private detective.
+For two decades her investigations agency has specialized in complex civil and criminal cases ranging from corporate whistleblowing to capital murder.
 Two Truths and a Lie is her first book.